Skip to main content

 How Long Does Timber Last

-This guide explains how long timber lasts in different conditions, what factors most affect its longevity, and how to maximize the service life of your timber projects through proper selection, installation, and care.
+This guide breaks down exactly how long you can expect timber to last in different environments, the critical factors that influence durability, and the practical steps that extend service life well beyond the average.
 If you're new to all this, our Timber FAQs for beginners is a good starting point before diving into the details.

 Timber durability is influenced by several key factors.
 Ignoring even one can significantly shorten service life.
 Understanding these factors helps you make informed decisions for long-lasting projects.
 It's rarely just one thing — usually a combination of small choices adding up.